On March 27, President Trump signed into law the CARES Act, a stimulus package in response to the COVID-19 outbreak.

 Here is a look at specific provisions of the CARES Act that booksellers should know.

 Learn how to proceed with financial assistance here.
 Booksellers in need of capital should reach out to their local SBA district office, Women’s Business Center, and/or SBA-approved lender for assistance with SBA grants and forgivable loans.
 SCORE, a resource partner of the SBA, may also be able to provide helpful information.
 It is expected that the demand for grants and forgivable loans will be extremely high.
 Learn more about SBA's Paycheck Protection Program and Disaster Loan Applications.

 For questions about specific tax provisions in the law, consult with your accountant.

-The Paycheck Protection Program (PPP) will provide cash-flow assistance through 100 percent federally guaranteed loans (of up to $10 million) to small businesses through December 31, 2020.
-Importantly, if recipients of a PPP loan maintain payroll through June 30, 2020, and use the funds for eligible purposes, the loan turns into a grant and is forgiven.
-If a business has already laid off employees, it has until June 30, 2020, to rehire these employees in order to be considered to have maintained payroll.
+The Paycheck Protection Program (PPP) will provide cash-flow assistance through 100 percent federally guaranteed loans (of up to $10 million) to small businesses.
+Importantly, if recipients of a PPP loan maintain payroll and use the funds for eligible purposes, the loan turns into a grant and is forgiven.
+If a business has already laid off employees, it has until December 31, 2020, to rehire these employees in order to be considered to have maintained payroll.
 There are also a number of exemptions to maintaining payroll.
 See PPP Loan Forgiveness Information for more on this.

 A business that was in operation on February 15, 2020, and had employees for whom it paid salaries and payroll taxes or independent contractors is eligible for a PPP loan.
 PPP loans will be distributed in the community by SBA-approved lenders or Department of Treasury-approved PPP lenders.